 A related point can be made on the basis of data like the following (Aronoff 1976):

 b) reception, deception, conception, perception

-Obviously, there is a piece of listed sound that undergoes the ‑ceive/‑cept alternation; we don’t want to treat the pattern in (7a‑b) as a coincidence.
-But there is no meaning associated with that piece of listed sound itself.
-(The same is true for several tri‑consonantal roots in Semitic, as Aronoff 2007 and Harley 2014 discuss.)
-So ‑ceive/‑cept cannot be a sound-meaning correspondence; what is it, then?
+Obviously, there is a piece of listed form that undergoes the ‑ceive/‑cept alternation; we don’t want to treat the pattern in (7a‑b) as a coincidence.
+But there is no meaning associated with that piece of listed form itself.
+(The same is true of (several if not all) tri‑consonantal roots in Semitic, as Aronoff 2007 and Harley 2014 discuss.)
+So ‑ceive/‑cept cannot be a form-meaning correspondence; what is it, then?

 Here is an attempt at a set of working definitions.
 First:

 - a) Let MSMT(E) be the set of pieces of phonological content in an expression E that can productively participate in other complex expressions (“the minimal set of morphological terms of an expression E”).

 b) Any item in MSMT(E) is a morphological term of E.

 c) Any phonological content left over after all the items in MSMT(E) have been removed from E is also a morphological term of E.